 Network Policies

-Visualize and manage network traffic between pods in your cluster.
+Visualize and manage Kubernetes network policies that control traffic between pods in your cluster.

 Overview